Photons x Force: Differentiable Radiation Pressure Modeling

 To unlock these abilities two conditions must be met: First, we need models that can be efficiently executed on GPUs at scale whilst remaining general and accurate enough \ie do not make too many assumptions.
 Second, these models need to be differentiable, so as to be used in the modern optimization setting that underpins most of modern AI.
 The difficulties in differentiation are two-fold: once in theory, as the integrand is discontinuous in visibility, and second, in practice, as existing differentiable rendering methods from computer graphics \cite{loper2014opendr, li2018differentiable,loubet2019reparameterizing,vicini2021path} are both too slow to be used in a simulation loop and not general enough to deal with multiple designs.

 The phenomenon we would like to model is \emph{solar radiation pressure} \cite{lebedev1901experimental}, the effect of radiation on motion: photons hitting an object impart momentum.
 On Earth, in the presence of strong gravity, these effects are negligible.
 In outer space, for long trajectories and under strong radiation, these soon become relevant.
 Often, this effect is a nuisance that presents challenges for the accuracy of orbit prediction \cite{rodriguez2014impact,montenbruck2000satellite} but has also been exploited to ease certain maneuvers \eg on the way to Mercury \cite{oshaughnessy2014messenger} or for general solar sailing \cite{johnson2011status}.
 Ideally, the AI should not only predict and compensate for radiation pressure, but also exploit it to enhance or unlock new system capabilities.
+For example, to reduce fuel consumption or enable propellant-free maneuvers.

 Links have been established in the literature between radiation pressure modeling and computer graphics when modeling solar radiation pressure \cite{ziebart2005combined}.
 These methods are often limited to a few bounces, simplistic material models, or slow computation and they typically focus on a single specific design.
 In contrast, we simulate an entire design space, and unlike current approaches, support optimization by providing differentiation.